Modsia16/team-profile-generator/README.md

  - When I select the intern option then I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu
  - When I decide to finish building my team then I exit the application, and the HTML is generated

+ ## Install

+ In open terminal run npm install
+ To generate questions enter node app.js and fill out the prompted questions.
+The HTML file will generate in the output folder.
+ To run tests, in the terminal npm test

 ## Journey

 Set up all the files to code